 The SURF program is supported by several funders, including some that have specific fellowship eligibility requirements.
-A SURF selection committee will review each application to determine the best fit for one of these fellowships: Students interested in applying to any of the fellowship opportunities below should complete the common SURF application.
+A SURF selection committee will review each application to determine the best fit for one of these fellowships: Students interested in applying to any of the fellowship opportunities below should submit their application to SURF.

 Hitchcock/Mofson Research Fellows

 For first- and second-year students interested in the environmental sciences (participating departments include biology, geology, and chemistry).
 Faculty include Ethan Clotfelter, Michael Hood, Anna Martini, Jill Miller, and Ethan Temeles.
 Learn more about Hitchcock/Mofson research projects.

 Sarles, Albree, and Amherst Dean of the Faculty Research Fellows

 For first- and second-year students interested in lab or field research in biology, biochemistry/biophysics, chemistry, computer science, geology, mathematics, statistics, neuroscience, astronomy, or physics.
 Students working with any faculty member participating in the SURF program may be a Sarles, Albree, or DOF Fellow.
 Learn more about these funders.

 Clare Boothe Luce Research Scholars